Olawunmi-Ekeoha08/MY-POWER-BI-PROJECT-/README.md

 - After which i replaced the null with zero.
 - Added custom column ( bonus rate * salary) named it as Annual Bonus.
 - Added custom column (salary + annual bonus) named it as Total pay.
+- Added a conditional column to get salary band as was asked in the case scenario.
     - This was done because of the case scenario questions given.